Dennis-Kgxay/Basic-Lexical-Analyzer/README.md

     d) Any symbols other than the above will throw an error.

-2. The program should read characters of a line of code from an external text file and identify and print the lexemes and token numbers.
+2. The program should read characters of a line of code from an external text file (LexTest.txt) and identify and print the lexemes and token numbers.